My Main Page with Links to My Other

 he writes about the distinction between correlation and cause.
 Smoking and Saccharin

-Most of the material in this work is covered more clearly and concisely in Decision Making: Its Logic and Practice.
-If you enjoy science writing, his examples should be a pleasure.
-Giere’s work is like reading a more difficult version of Discover Magazine.
+The material in this work is covered more clearly and concisely in Decision Making: Its Logic and Practice.
+If you enjoy science writing, his examples might be a pleasure.
+Giere’s work resembles a more difficult version of Discover Magazine.
 Recommended.

 My Main Page with Links to My Other Book Reviews